 Location.
 31° 55.664′ N, 92° 37.912′ W. Marker is in Winnfield, Louisiana, in Winn Parish.
 Marker is on Maple Street west of Valley Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Winnfield LA 71483, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 10 miles of this marker, measured as the crow flies.
-Long-Tison (a few steps from this marker); Long Home Site (within shouting distance of this marker); Huey Pierce Long (approx. half a mile away); Nightriders (approx. 9.6 miles away).
+At least 5 other markers are within 10 miles of this marker, measured as the crow flies.
+Long-Tison (a few steps from this marker); Long Home Site (within shouting distance of this marker); Bank of Winnfield & Law Office of Huey P. Long (approx. 0.4 miles away); Huey Pierce Long (approx. half a mile away); Nightriders (approx. 9.6 miles away).